andortizg/RoMCaT/README.md

 # RoMCaT

+## This PCB version is not yet tested!

 MSX Rom cartridge for roms up to 64KB

 This is yet another PCB design of a ROM cartridg that can hold roms up to 64 KB.
 Different configuration options regarargind the Z80 page (CS1/CS2/CS12) for 8, 16 and 32 KB ROMS are included using jumpers (/RD option is also available).